YSHebron/cs21-mp2-scp-extension/README.md

 However, if you really wish to verify the results on your end, the following would be needed.
 - Windows 10 or higher
-- For high-performance systems, one may use Xilinx Vivado 2021.2 Suite: Download through https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2021-2.html (will require account registration).
+- For high-performance systems, one may use Xilinx Vivado 2021.2 Suite: Download through this [link](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2021-2.html) (will require account registration).
 - For low-performance systems, one may use EDA Playground.
 Web app through https://edaplayground.com/ (will require account registration).
 Please see Project 2 Specs page 25 for full guide.
 - Minimal space and at least 4 GB memory for EDA playground.
 At least 70 GB of space and 8 GB of memory for Xilinx Vivado.